Other people’s words about … beauty

 Haunted by waters.
 Isn’t that a beautiful phrase?

 Though the words I’ve quoted above are about a river rather than the sea, still, they ring true for me.
 For most of my adult life — except for the two or three years I spent in my early twenties, travelling and working abroad — I have chosen to live within walking distance of the sea.
 In my late twenties and thirties, as I’ve mentioned before, I lived in a series of share households: different houses every eighteen months or so, different housemates.
 But each of those houses was close to the sea.

-These days, I divide my time between two homes.
-The houses themselves are roughly seventy kilometres apart — one north of Adelaide, one south — but they are both just a few minutes’ walk to the beach.
-Open a window in either of them, and you can hear waves rolling onto shore.
+These days, I live in a house just a few minutes’ walk to the beach.
+Open a window, and you can hear waves rolling onto shore.
 Step onto the front porch, and you’ll smell seaweed drying out beyond the water’s reach — a damp, bleached, faintly rotten smell.
 Look around indoors, and you’ll see drifts of sand piling up in the corners.

 The sea surrounds me.
 It’s how I make sense of things.
 It’s how I feel at ease.

 There’s another phrase I love in the words above: susceptible to beauty.